Executive Functioning

 - Staying on Track: Without external deadlines or consequences, the student learned to hold himself accountable.

-- Getting Started: Each week, the summer offered distractions from his goal, but the student and coach worked together to make sure he started in the week’s steps toward carrying out his plan.
+- Getting Started: Each week, the summer offered distractions from his goal, but the student and coach worked together to make sure he completed the week’s steps toward carrying out his plan.

 - Organization: Because this project happened in physical space, organizing materials was necessarily a part of the work.